mkruisbrink/mkruisbrink.github.io/_posts/2022-08-09-RStudio-introduction.md

 ---
 #layout: post
-title: Rstudio Introduction
+title: An introduction to RStudio
 subtitle: Getting started with R and RStudio
 excerpt: "In this guide I'm going to show you how to get familiar with the very basics of RStudio itself as a complete beginner."
 header:
-  overlay_image: /img/posts/rstudio-introduction/R-project-demo-1.PNG
+  overlay_image: /img/posts/2022-08-09-RStudio-introduction/R-project-demo-1.PNG
   overlay_filter: rgba(0, 0, 0, 0.8)
 category:
 - Guides